satyazzz123/Datazip-Assignment/README.md

 $ cd clickhouse-assignment
 $ helm install initial . --values ./values.yaml
 ```
-## After a while the Deployment along with service will be up
+## After a while the deployment along with service will be up
 ![image](https://github.com/satyazzz123/clickhouse-deloyment/assets/105061492/e47800a0-9609-4d6b-ade1-e0b428c14b6d)

-## To test the Hot-cold Configuration
+## To test the Hot-Cold Configuration
 To run commands interactively inside a pod
 ```
  kubectl exec -it <POD NAME> -- /bin/bash
 ```
-Then run this to access clickhouse client
+Then run this to access `clickhouse-client`

 ```
  clickhouse-client